susam/dotfiles/windows-setup.md

 screen real estate to the document being viewed.

   1. Go to *Edit* > *Preferences* > *Documents*.
-  2. Uncheck *Open tools pane for each document*.
+  2. Deselect *Open tools pane for each document*.
   3. After opening a PDF document, if the Tools Pane is visible, go to *View* > *Show/Hide* and uncheck *Tools Pane*.
 The Tools Pane won't be visible the next time the document is opened.